ActiveMargins/DCouttsWeb/content/top/portfolio.md

 The ability to visualize sedimentary processes and how various parameters coalesce to build stratigraphy is a skill that takes a long time to develop but is fundamental to understanding, mapping, and predicting the nature of sedimentary sequences.
 An easy way to help individuals understand this field is through the use of numerical models that given a set of inputs stochastically produce a model of stratigraphy.
 In this project I designed a simple stratigraphic forward model of fluvial deposits that runs on a RShiny GUI.

 ![alt="Model GUI and example model of multiple channelbelts" ](/img/portfolio/ForwardStratigraphicModel.JPG)

-These two projects required:
- - Advanced R and RShiny knowledge
- - Quick learning and ability to "figure it out"
- - Agile mentality and ability to pivot design